6 Simple Ways To Improve Your Email Marketing

 Wow Them With The First Line

-Other than the subject line, the first thing your client will see before they click to open is part of the opening sentence of your email.
+Other than the subject line, the first thing your client will see before they click to open is part of the first sentence of your email.
 This is called preview text, and it shows up next to or under the bolded subject line in the inbox.
 It’s meant to inform the reader what the message is about before they open it.